jsiegenthaler/homebridge-eosstb/README.md

 If you like this plugin, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

+# Update June 2024
+Logon methods for BE should be working again from v2.3.2-beta.1.
+Use Authentication Method B.

 # Update February 2024
 Logon methods for many providers changed from January 2024 to mid February 2024.